 - Christophe Guillemin, Cracking the GSM Encryption Protocol, ZDNet (17.9.2003) (“ZDNet”);

-Professor Biham related to the response of the academic community to the invention, and attached the paper that was the basis of the patent:
+Professor Biham related to the response by the academic community to the invention, and attached the paper that was the basis of the patent:

 - Barkan, E. Biham and N. Keller, “Instant Ciphertext-only Cryptanalysis of GSM Encrypted Communication“, In: Boneh D. (eds) Advances in Cryptology – CRYPTO 2003.
 CRYPTO 2003.
 Lecture Notes in Computer Science, vol. 2729.
 Springer, Berlin, Heidelberg (2003) (“Barkan 2003”).